Feb 2023

 So what might we do behaviourally to not repeat this?
 To learn a few core lessons and patterns.

 1. Err on the side of medicine.
 For as long as there have been people, there has been medicine.
 Because people don’t like being sick and it’s been the collective pursuit of humanity to try and heal people and extend life expectancy by as much as we could.
-Because we’ve collectively decided that living is better than not living and medicine is the best way we know how to fix that.
-What this means is always go see a doctor and a specialist, early and often.

 But also to get second opinions.
 Just because a doctor says one thing doesn’t mean you stop there.
 Go see another doctor as well.
 Second and third opinions are useful and nothing should be taken at face value because everyone makes mistakes.
 You can easily pick up on mistakes by having extra sets of eyes.